-a) If a non-conforming lot is 80% or more of the minimum lot area required in the district in which it is located, then a conforming structure or expansion of a conforming structure shall be permitted provided that said use or expansion conforms in all other ways to the provisions of this Ordinance.

-b) If a non-conforming lot is less than 80% of the minimum lot area required in the district in which it is located, then the setbacks shall be reduced by the same percentage that the area of the lot bears to the minimum lot size for the district in which it is located.
+- a) If a non-conforming lot is 80% or more of the minimum lot area required in the district in which it is located, then a conforming structure or expansion of a conforming structure shall be permitted provided that said use or expansion conforms in all other ways to the provisions of this Ordinance. - b) If a non-conforming lot is less than 80% of the minimum lot area required in the district in which it is located, then the setbacks shall be reduced by the same percentage that the area of the lot bears to the minimum lot size for the district in which it is located.

 SECTION 4.03 ENLARGEMENT OF NON-CONFORMING STRUCTURES.
-Nonconforming structures shall not be enlarged, expanded or otherwise increased unless authorized as provided below.
+Non-conforming structures shall not be enlarged, expanded, or otherwise increased unless authorized as provided below.

-a) Except in the case of one-family dwellings as provided in Section 4.03(b) below, buildings which are non-conforming because they house a non-conforming use may be enlarged, expanded or increased only if authorized as a variance by the Council in accordance with Chapter 18 of this Ordinance and the following conditions:

-1. Such expansion shall not exceed 50% of the original building floor area; and b) One-family dwellings which are non-conforming because they are not a permitted use and any buildings or structures which are non-conforming due only to dimensional characteristics of the structure or its location may be enlarged, expanded or otherwise increased provided that no additional nonconformance with this Ordinance has thereby been created.
+- a) Except in the case of one-family dwellings as provided in Section 4.03(b) below, buildings which are non-conforming because they house, a non-conforming use may be enlarged, expanded, or increased only if authorized as a variance by the Council in accordance with Chapter 18 of this Ordinance and the following conditions: - 1.
+Such expansion shall not exceed 50% of the original building floor area; and - 2.
+Such expansion shall not occupy ground space suitable and otherwise available for meeting any off-street parking, yard, or other space requirements of this Ordinance. - b) One-family dwellings which are non-conforming because they are not a permitted use and any buildings or structures which are non-conforming due only to dimensional characteristics of the structure or its location may be enlarged, expanded, or otherwise increased provided that no additional nonconformance with this Ordinance has thereby been created.